OriginalEXE/Optimize-Images-Resizing/readme.txt

 **I just installed the plugin.
 Is there anything else I need to do?**

-That depends.
 Is this a new site with no existing images?
 If the answer is yes, then there is nothing else you need to do, any uploads that happen after you activated this plugin will be automatically cleaned up.
 If the answer is no, keep reading.

 **How to clean up existing images?**

-Images can be cleaned up at any time by visiting Settings -> Media in your WordPress Dashboard.
-You will see a new piece of UI labeled "Remove image sizes" (check Screenshots tab if you want to see how it looks like).
-Simply click on the "Start cleanup" button and wait for the process to finish (there is a visual feedback for the duration of the cleanup).
+Images can be cleaned up at any time by visiting 'Tools -> Remove image sizes' in your WordPress Dashboard.
+Simply click on the "Start new cleanup" button and wait for the process to finish (there is a visual feedback for the duration of the cleanup).

 **Some image sizes are not cleaned up, which ones and why?**

-Plugin never cleans default image sizes (thumbnail, medium, large), so if your theme/plugins don't define custom image sizes, this plugin will not help you out.
-Why does it not clean up those  mage sizes?
+Plugin never cleans default image sizes (thumbnail, medium, large), so if your theme/plugins don't define custom image sizes, you don't need this plugin.
+Why does it not clean up those image sizes?
 Well the reason for that is that all of those image sizes are used in the Media UI of the WordPress Dashboard.
 What that means is: if plugin were to clean up all sizes, they would be generated for all of your images as soon as you would visit the Media screen.
 Since I don't know of anyone that never visits the Media screen, it made sense to exclude those image sizes from the cleaning process and avoid the redundant server load.

 **How do I know which files the plugin cleaned up?**

-A list of removed files is available only for the manual cleanup request.
+A list of removed files is available only for the manual cleanup request, by checking the checkbox at the top of the plugin page.
 Once the request finishes, a message will appear stating how many images it removed.
 Click on the number to show the list of files that were removed in the process.

 **Are there any drawbacks to using this plugin?**